A Journey Through the

 About this talk

-Join us for a virtual journey through today's Hungary and discover the rich Jewish heritage still present in many villages and cities.
-By exploring synagogues, cemeteries, and museums, we will discover the very early remains, from the Roman period to the Middle Ages.
-We will find remnants from the Ottoman Empire and witness the growth of the Ashkenazi community under the Austrian Empire.
+Join us for a virtual journey through present-day Hungary and discover the rich Jewish heritage still present in many villages and cities.
+By visiting synagogues, cemeteries, and museums, we will encounter some of the earliest remains, from the Roman period to the Middle Ages.
+We will find remnants from the Ottoman era and witness the growth of the Ashkenazi community under the Habsburg Empire.

-In this unique journey, we will explore what survived outside of Budapest after the Holocaust and the fall of communism.
-We will visit Sopron, Esztergom, Pécs, and other smaller towns.
-We will learn about the Hasidic pilgrimage area in the northeast.
+In this unique journey, we will explore what has survived outside Budapest in the aftermath of the Holocaust and the fall of Communism.
+We will visit Sopron, Esztergom, Pécs, and other smaller towns, and learn about the Hasidic pilgrimage region in the northeast.
 Finally, guest speaker and researcher Dóra Pataricza will guide us through the remarkable synagogue of Szeged and share stories about its community.

 About Dóra